We try to give him cars and other toys, but he is not interested. His behavior makes me worried. Or is this normal?

 The boys in my class enjoy pretending to be fathers to the babies.
 I am also mom to a 15-month old that plays with baby dolls.
 And I have an almost 3-year-old nephew who does too.

 It is completely normal.
 It is fun to see my son try to put the baby to sleep the same way we do… shushing and patting.
 It shows you a lot about your parenting when you see your kids playing house.”

 I would kindly suggest that if you are concerned, just swap out the toys for either gender-neutral or boy oriented.

 Just make sure it aligns with what he is interested in and not something that won’t catch his interest.
 Thus my suggestion for action figures or male dolls or build a bear type of toys.

 Lastly, please know that insha’Allah as he grows and develops he will insha’Allah lose these interests and develop new ones as he experiments more with the world around him.

 We wish you the best sister, you are in our prayers.

-Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.
-In no event shall AboutIslam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any direct, indirect, exemplary, punitive, consequential or other damages whatsoever that may arise through your decision or action in the use of the services which our website provides.
+Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
+In no event shall AboutIslam, its counselors or employees are liable for any damages that may arise from your decision in the use of our services.